-A key term floating around in the eCommerce ocean is basket abandonment.
-With a clearly defined strategy, you can use basket abandonment campaigns to optimise conversions and communicate with your customers on a more personal level.
+But don’t worry.
+With a clearly defined strategy, you can use cart abandonment campaigns to optimise conversions and communicate with your customers on a more personal level.

-There are various reasons why customers don’t complete their purchase and it’s important, from a business perspective, to understand the reasons for this.
+There’s a whole host of reasons why customers don’t complete their purchase and it’s important from a business perspective to understand the reasons for this.

 There can be many complications in a buying journey, from technical issues to personal circumstances.
 The customer may have struggled to access the payment mode or maybe the journey wasn’t as user-friendly as they would have liked.

-It can be that the customer felt it was quite a hassle to go through the payment system, or the services provided weren’t good enough for them, bringing them to discard the idea of buying from the website all together.
+It can be that the customer felt it was quite a hassle to go through the checkout process, or the services provided weren’t good enough for them, bringing them to discard the idea of buying from the website altogether.

 Whatever the reason for abandoning the basket, there is a chance the customer still wants to buy the products, which is where clever basket abandonment campaigns come into play.